peteroupc/classic-wallpaper/uielements.md

 This page discusses aspects of the traditional design of user-interface graphics, such as button and border styles, icons, and mouse pointers.

-## Logical Resolutions
+## Display Modes

+In this document:

-A _display mode_ is a way to set up a computer display to show graphics.
-Some display modes follow:
+- A _display mode_ is a way to set up a computer display to show graphics.
+- _Screen resolution_ gives the number of columns and rows of pixels the display mode can effectively show.
+For example, if a display mode's screen resolution is 320 &times; 200, it can show 320 columns and 200 rows of pixels.
+- _Pixel resolution_ gives a display mode's horizontal pixels per inch and vertical pixels per inch.
+These two values need not match the true pixel resolution of a particular computer display.
+If these two values are the same, then the pixels are "square".[^1a]
+- _Pixel aspect ratio_ is the ratio of _vertical_ pixels per inch to _horizontal_ pixels per inch.

+Some display modes follow along with their screen and pixel resolutions:

-- VGA's (IBM Video Graphics Array) 640 &times; 480 16-color display mode: A _logical resolution_ of 96 horizontal and vertical pixels per inch (pixels are "squares").
+- VGA's (IBM Video Graphics Array) 640 &times; 480 16-color display mode: 96 horizontal and vertical pixels per inch.
-- IBM Enhanced Graphics Adapter's (EGA) 640 &times; 350 16-color display mode: 96 horizontal and 72 vertical pixels per inch (pixels are not squares).
+- IBM Enhanced Graphics Adapter's (EGA) 640 &times; 350 16-color display mode: 96 horizontal and 72 vertical pixels per inch.
-- IBM Color/Graphics Adapter's (CGA) 640 &times; 200 two-level monochrome display mode: 96 horizontal and 48 vertical pixels per inch (pixels are not squares).
+- IBM Color/Graphics Adapter's (CGA) 640 &times; 200 two-level monochrome display mode: 96 horizontal and 48 vertical pixels per inch.

-An image can be adapted for display modes with logical resolutions that differ from the VGA mode just given (which is the usual one in the mid-1990s) by scaling the image's width, height, or both.
+An image can be adapted for display modes with pixel resolutions that differ from the VGA mode just given (which is the usual one in the mid-1990s) by scaling the image's width, height, or both.
 For example, a 300 &times; 300 image, when adapted for the EGA mode, becomes a shrunken 300 &times; 225 image (the height becomes 72/96 = 3/4 of the original height).

-Logical resolutions also cover the special case of _pixel density_ (such as 2 to 1).
-Pixel density is determined by a scale factor, or a number to multiply by the logical resolution of 96 horizontal and vertical pixels per inch, such as 1.25 (for the pixel density 1.25 to 1; IBM 8514/a), 2, and 3.
+Pixel resolutions also cover the special case of _pixel density_ (such as 2 to 1).
+Pixel density is determined by a scale factor, or a number to multiply by the pixel resolution of 96 horizontal and vertical pixels per inch, such as 1.25 (for the pixel density 1.25 to 1; IBM 8514/a), 2, and 3.

 More generally, units similar to pixels may be employed as units of measure for user-interface elements, for design purposes to promote right-sized user interfaces.
-Examples include [_dialog box units_](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-getdialogbaseunits) (which depend on the font in which text is rendered) and [_effective pixels_](https://learn.microsoft.com/en-us/windows-hardware/design/component-guidelines/guidance-for-rounded-display-bezels) (which depend on the kind of display, its size, and its resolution).
+Examples include [_dialog box units_](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-getdialogbaseunits) (which depend on the font in which text is rendered) and [_effective pixels_](https://learn.microsoft.com/en-us/windows-hardware/design/component-guidelines/guidance-for-rounded-display-bezels) (which depend on the kind of display and its size, among other things).

 ## Button and Border Styles